 - Statement of Service from the United States Veterans' Administration

 In addition to the verification listed above, you will need a copy of your current

-registration (if applicable), a signed and stamped RMV1 form from your insurance agent (if
+registration (if applicable), a signed and stamped Application for Registration & Title (RMV-1 Form) from your insurance agent (if

-a newly purchased vehicle), or a signed and stamped RMV3 form from your insurance agent
+a newly purchased vehicle), or a signed and stamped Application to Swap Plates (RMV-3 Form) from your insurance agent

 (if acquiring Purple Heart plates on an existing registration).